 With early arcade titles from Sega like Fantasy Zone, the company earned some recognition for their ability to make fun space shoot-em-up games that played well and were appealing to both the eyes and ears.
 Sega began tinkering around with the genre using the idea of luck and timing based power-up acquisition mechanics.
-Another interesting idea used was staying away from the charming day glow atmosphere of Fantasy Zone and, instead going for a more intense and gritty dystopian future which called for an elevation in difficulty compared to most shoot-em-up games.
+Deciding to stay away from the charming dayglo atmosphere of Fantasy Zone, they instead went for a more intense and gritty dystopian future which called for an elevation in difficulty compared to most shoot-em-up games.
 The end result was TransBot.

 It is the Solar year 2000.
 The Nuclear War has just ended and civilization is striving to restore what was lost as a result of the conflict.
 The civilians left their underground fallout shelters and began to rebuild a new world atop the ashes of the war marred past.
 With new communities and even technological breakthroughs in transportation technology, the Nuclear War survivors began to prosper once more.

 However, unbeknownst to the people, there is evil looming in the air.
 Dalaus, an artificial intelligence super computer has also survived the Nuclear War.
-Dalaus was used and programmed by enemy with the sole purpose of destroying anything and everything.
-In the time the survivors used to rebuild Dalaus had built up an entire subterranean empire and an invasion army ready to destroy the survivors once and for all.
-The survivors were caught off guard and didn't stand a chance as Dalaus' army ripped through the many metropolises that the people worked so hard and passionately to rebuild.
+Dalaus was used and programmed with the sole purpose of destroying anything and everything.
+In the time the survivors spent rebuilding Dalaus had built up an entire subterranean empire and an invasion army ready to destroy the survivors once and for all.
+The survivors were caught off guard and didn't stand a chance as Dalaus' army ripped through the many metropolises that the people worked so hard and so passionately to rebuild.

 The defense force is a fleet of CA-214 models, which are sophisticated astro-planes capable of transforming into a humanoid battle mech.
 With universal munitions applications, it would seem that the survivors would have defeated the Dalaus invasion.
 However, Dalaus had corrupted many of those who had been placed in military positions by the survivors.
 They destroyed nearly every single CA-214 and assassinated nearly every pilot for the ships.
 Only one pilot survives and manages to escape with his life and his CA-214 or TransBot.

-1. A-Normal-Fire: The original weapon configuration of the CA-214 which behaves like a machine gun
+- A-Normal-Fire: The original weapon configuration of the CA-214 which behaves like a machine gun.

-2. B-Beam: Shoots a ring-like beam of energy
+- B-Beam: Shoots a ring-like beam of energy.

-3. C-Sword Fire: Hurls a blade-like beam of energy that can destroy multiple foes
+- C-Sword Fire: Hurls a blade-like beam of energy that can destroy multiple foes.

-4. D-Cannon: Energy cannon that uses particle projection technology
+- D-Cannon: Energy cannon that uses particle projection technology.

-5. E-Diffusion-Beam: Energy weapon that fires in a spread fire fashion
+- E-Diffusion-Beam: Energy weapon that fires in a spread fire fashion.

-6. F-Two-Direction-Fire: Fires two shells in either direction
+- F-Two-Direction-Fire: Fires two shells in either direction.

 Enemies and Point Values